Access to storage

 /home/users/<user_id>.
 This directory is available across most of the interactive and batch computing resources, including the JASMIN login and transfer servers.

 You are only allowed to exceed this limit for a very brief period of time but if you continue to exceed the limit, you will be unable to add any more files or run jobs and will be required to reduce your usage.
 The quota limit control of 100GB will be enforced on the user home directory very soon.

 Backups of your home directory

 There is a daily incremental and weekly full backup of your home directory.
 Your home directory is the ONLY storage which is automatically backed up.

-Additonally, "snapshots" provide a quick, user-accessible method for you to restore files or directories that have been accidentally deleted.
+Additionally, "snapshots" provide a quick, self-service method for you to restore files or directories that have been accidentally deleted.